quicwg/ops-drafts/draft-ietf-quic-manageability.md

 practice, it describes what is and is not possible with the QUIC transport protocol as defined.

-QUIC-specific terminology used in this document is defined in {{RFC9000}}.
+QUIC-specific terminology used in this document is defined in {{QUIC-TRANSPORT}}.

 # Features of the QUIC Wire Image {#sec-wire-image}